ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/arduino-pico/arduino_sketch.md

 ## Arduino IDE

-To program your device we're going to use the Arduino IDE.
-In addition to being a nice simple code editor, the Arduino IDE will also handle device communication for you, and will build a compatible binary executable to power your device.
+To program your device you will use the Arduino IDE.
+In addition to being a nice simple code editor, the Arduino IDE will also handle device communication for you, and will build a compatible binary executable for your device.

-Follow [this Install Guide](/content/install-guides/arduino-pico.md) to get the Arduino IDE and device packages installed on your workstation and the Arduino embedded OS installed on your Raspberry Pi Pico.
+Follow the [Arduino core for the Raspberry Pi Pico](/install-guides/arduino-pico/) install guide to get the Arduino IDE and device packages installed on your computer and the Arduino embedded OS installed on your Raspberry Pi Pico.

-## Load the PIR Sensor sketch
+## Load the PIR sensor sketch

 This Learning Path provides a complete sketch you can upload onto your Raspberry Pi Pico.
-We will walk through what it does step-by-step, but first let's open it in the Arduino IDE.
+A step-by-step walk-through what it does is provided below.

+First, open the sketch in the Arduino IDE.

 1. Download the [pir_sensor.ino](./pir_sensor_1.ino) sketch to your computer
 2. In the Arduino IDE, go to File -> Open
 3. Find and select the `pir_sensor.ino` file you downloaded to your computer and click "Open"

-## Code Walkthrough
+## Code walk-through

-Now, let's take a look at the code in this Sketch and see what it does.
+You should review the code and learn about what it does.

 ### Define which pins your components are connected to